SAP/code-pal-for-abap/docs/checks/interface-in-class.md

 ### How to solve the issue?

 Make sure to implement an interface for the public methods.
+Even though this seems to be unnecessary in some cases, having an interface will easily allow mocking data in the future.

 ### What to do in case of exception?